Feeling the fabric – when markets trump interwebs

 It’s home of Legend In His Own Lifetime, The Man Outside Sainburys who now has his own #tmos hashtag on Instagram.
 He seems to take online fame in his stride.

 TMOS likes to play with our heads.
-On Wednesdays, his stall isn’t outside Sainsburys.
+On Tuesdays and Thursdays, his stall isn’t outside Sainsburys.
 (What?!)
 It’s further up the market, outside Barclays.
 Slippery fish, ain’t he?

 People have visited from as far afield as Australia, America and the far-flung locale of DERBYSHIRE to visit TMOS.
 Any other long-haul visitors like to leave a comment?